Wall and Floor Tiling Standards BS 5385 Part 1 and 2 British Standards, ISO Tile Fixing Standard.

 Okay, so if you've been following the forum over the last few days you'll see we've firstly moaned about the price of them, then figured out by a poll that nearly nobody has them and a shocking amount of tilers haven't even read them (not their fault mind!).

-Then I contacted one, and I've found a library, that you can register to and access the full range of british standards for tile (bs 5389) no matter where you live in the country.
+Then I contacted one, and I've found a library, that you can register to and access the full range of british standards for tiling (bs 5389) no matter where you live in the country.

 Register here: Join the library or renew your card online | Newcastle City Council